uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 #<a name="ci"></a>Using Gulp to Build Cordova in a Team / CI Environment
+This tutorial is part of a series on [using Gulp with Tools for Apache Cordova projects](http://go.microsoft.com/fwlink/?LinkID=533767).

+[Gulp](http://go.microsoft.com/fwlink/?LinkID=533803) is an increasingly popular JavaScript based task runner with a large number of [useful plugins](http://go.microsoft.com/fwlink/?LinkID=533790) designed to automate common “tasks” for everything from compilation, to packaging, deployment, or simply copying files around.
+Both Gulp and the Apache Cordova™ Command Line interface (CLI) are node.js based which makes the two highly complementary technologies.

-Gulp can also be useful as a build language for automating and testing your builds in a team build / continuous integration (CI) environment in a number of different build server technologies including [Team Foundation Services 2015 and Visual Studio Online](http://aka.ms/cordovatfs2015).
-Be aware that [TFS 2013 requires a different approach](http://aka.ms/cordovatfs2013) because MSBuild must be the primary build language.
+Therefore, Gulp can be extremely useful as a cross-platform build language for automating and testing your builds in a team build / continuous integration (CI) environment such as Team Foundation Services 2015 or Visual Studio Online.

+Note that you may also be interested in further reading on the [abridged tutorial on specifics building Cordova apps using Gulp and TFS 2015 or Visual Studio Online](http://go.microsoft.com/fwlink/?LinkID=533771).
+Be aware that [TFS 2013 requires a different approach](http://go.microsoft.com/fwlink/?LinkID=533770) because MSBuild must be the primary build language.

 The Cordova CLI internally uses a node module called cordova-lib.
-It is relatively straight forward to use cordova-lib directly from a Gulp script.
+It is therefore relatively straight forward to use cordova-lib directly from a Gulp script in concept.
 For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 var gulp = require('gulp'),